xavez88/microservice-example/README.md

 # API Design and definition:

-In order to define and design the microservice REST API, we have used Atom editor + Workbench API plugin.
+In order to define and design the microservice REST API, we have used Atom editor + API Workbench (http://apiworkbench.com) plugin.
 These tools have produced a RAML file that can be found under src/main/resources/api/definition

 To view the REST API definition in a user friendly way...